top of page

 Mesquite

 • With an interview about the specific needs of each user, we can determine the need for any modifications or additions to accommodate physical or medical limitations.
-These might include an ergonomic handle or stabilizing foot.
+These might include an ergonomic handle, a stabilizing foot, and reinforcing steel threaded rods to ensure all joints are strong and safe.

 • ITEMS FOR SALE: Many of the pieces shown on this website are for sale and some are not.
 However, anything can be reproduced or used as a model for your project.
 Please contact me if you see something you would like to purchase or model after.